Skip to content

 Windows pods often lack working DNS immediately after boot (#78479).
 To mitigate this issue, filter_kubernetes provides a built-in mechanism to wait until the network starts up:

-By default, Fluent Bit waits for 3 minutes (30 seconds x 6 times).
-If it's not enough for you, tweak the configuration as follows.
+By default, Fluent Bit waits for three minutes (30 seconds x 6 times).
+If it's not enough for you, update the configuration as follows:

 [filter]